SumaiyaTarannumNoor/talkhier-Sony/README.md

 For any questions or issues, feel free to reach out: Zhao.Wang@sony.com or this github repo for any information.

 ## Cite
-If you use or reference OKG or the keyword dataset, please cite us with the following BibTeX entry:
+If you use or reference ***TalkHier*** or the keyword dataset, please cite us with the following BibTeX entry: